 • Directly subscribing to the service

-What elements are included in SaaS landing page design?
+Key elements of a SaaS landing page

 • Headers and subheaders